pboling/debug_logging/README.md

 DebugLogging.configuration.add_invocation_id = true # identify a method call uniquely in a log, pass a proc for colorization, e.g. ->(colorized_string) { colorized_string.light_black }
 DebugLogging.configuration.ellipsis = ' ✂️ …'.freeze
 DebugLogging.configuration.mark_scope_exit = true # Only has an effect if benchmarking is off, since benchmarking always marks the scope exit
+DebugLogging.configuration.add_payload = false # or a proc which will be called to print the payload DebugLogging.configuration.payload_max_length = 1000
 ```

 If you prefer to use the block style: